Walk-through coronavirus testing site at Bridgwater Town Hall

-A brand new walk-through coronavirus testing facility is set to open in Bridgwater Town Hall this Sunday 8 November, as Somerset County Council makes testing more widely available and accessible.
+The walk-through coronavirus testing facility is open at the Bridgwater Town Hall, as Somerset County Council makes testing more widely available and accessible.
 The testing centre will be at the Town Hall for around 6 months.

-Achieved with the co-operation of Bridgwater Town Council, Serco and Deloitte, the walk-through site will be the first of its kind in the County and is one of two new sites set up recently – with a drive-through facility in Yeovilton going live this week.
+Achieved with the co-operation of Bridgwater Town Council, Serco and Deloitte, the walk-through site was the first of its kind in the County, with a drive-through facility in Yeovilton going live the same week.

-The opening of the site comes as the Government has implemented a new four-week national lockdown in a bid to “Contain the Autumn surge”.
+The opening of the site came as the Government implemented a new four-week national lockdown in a bid to “Contain the Autumn surge”.

-Somerset’s Public Health is supportive of the new restrictions and say it comes at a critical time to help flatten the curve and bring the rising infection rates in the County down.
+Somerset’s Public Health was supportive of the new restrictions and said it comes at a critical time to help flatten the curve and bring the rising infection rates in the County down.

 Trudi Grant, Somerset’s Director of Public Health today said: “All residents are being urged to follow the guidelines to help stop the spread of the virus by staying home, and following the HANDS FACE SPACE guidance if they need to leave home for one of the permitted reasons.
 It is now more important than ever that we all work together, and testing plays a key role in helping to reduce the spread of this highly infectious virus.
 If we know who is infected, we can isolate them accordingly and notify anyone that they may have been in close contact with.”